ocpi/ocpi/mod_tokens.md

 #### 2.1.2 __PUT__ Method

-New or updated Token objects are pushed from the CPO to the eMSP.
+New or updated Token objects are pushed from the eMSP to the CPO.

 ##### Request Body